ICSV31AIchallenge/ICSV31-AI-Challenge/README.md

 ![test dataset](figures/test_dataset.png)

-- The number of types is **80** per drone type, movement direction, and anomaly type.
+- The number of types is **80** per drone type, movement direction, and defect type.
 - The total number of files is **80 × 3 (drone types) × 6 (movement directions) = 1,440**.